joseeden/joeden/docs/006-Networking/060-Kong-API-Gateway/024-ACL-Plugin.md

 ![](/img/docs/12042024-kong-gw-traffic-control-plugin.png)

+The ACL (Access Control List) plugin restricts or grants access to services based on consumer group membership.

+- Allows or denies requests using whitelisted or blacklisted groups.
+- Requires consumers to belong to predefined groups for access.

 ## Lab Environment

 This lab tests a Kong API Gateway deployment using a FastAPI Endpoint.
 To simplify, both the Kong API Gateway and the FastAPI Endpoint is installed locally in a Windows 10 machine.